Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Dogs have incredibly powerful senses of smell, and to let this go to waste is a shame.
 They can be great for tracking people.
-This is why dogs are often used to find people who have gotten lost in the woods or on mountains.
+This is why dogs are often used to finding people who have gotten lost in the woods or on mountains.

 During the tracking training, the handler will lay out a track.
 The dog will have to inform the handler about whatever they find.
 The dog will have to remain determined and focused on the task at hand if they’re going to score well on the test.

 This part is important for helping your dog to develop its own independence and initiative because the handler won’t actually be directly telling the dog what to do.

 You might wonder whether or not the training is right for you and your dog.
 Since it's such an intensive training program, you’re going to be spending quite a bit of money on it, and many people find that they don’t need a dog so intensively trained.

 Lots of families are happy with a dog that knows how to sit, heel, and stay, and knows how to bark at strangers.
 Getting your dog to this point certainly doesn’t require any formal training.